DinoVukelic/New-Graph-for-Data-Extraction/README.md

                         If Len(cleanMachineName) > 0 Then

-                            '------------------------------------------------
-                            ' Reset numericTime for this column before parsing '------------------------------------------------
+                            ' Reset numericTime for this column
                             numericTime = 0

                             ' Get time value from row 14 On Error Resume Next
                             If Not IsEmpty(ws.Cells(14, i)) Then
                                 cellValue = ws.Cells(14, i).Value

-                                ' Handle different time formats
-                                If Not IsError(cellValue) Then
-                                    If IsDate(cellValue) Then
-                                        numericTime = CDbl(cellValue)
-                                    ElseIf VarType(cellValue) = vbString Then
-                                        ' Handle "002508" as "00:25:08"
-                                        If Len(cellValue) = 6 And IsNumeric(cellValue) Then
-                                            numericTime = TimeSerial(Left(cellValue, 2), Mid(cellValue, 3, 2), Right(cellValue, 2))
-                                        ElseIf InStr(cellValue, ":") > 0 Then
+                            Else
-                                            numericTime = TimeValue(cellValue)
+                                cellValue = vbNullString
                             End If
-                                    End If
+                            On Error GoTo 0

+                            ' Debug what we are about to parse Debug.Print "  Column " & i & ": machine=" & machineName & _
+                                        ", cleanMachine=" & cleanMachineName & _
+                                        ", row14=[" & CStr(cellValue) & "]"

+                            ' Safely parse the time (returns 0 if invalid) numericTime = SafeParseTime(cellValue)

                             If numericTime > 0 Then
                                 For Each category In machineCategories.Keys
                                     If cleanMachineName = machineCategories(category) Then
                                         machineTimes(category).Add numericTime
                                         Exit For
                                     End If
                                 Next category
                             End If
-                                End If
-                            End If
-                            On Error GoTo 0

                         End If
                     End If
                 End If